-Our group of 11 riders from Ireland had been brought together at this spectacular location on Cotopaxi National Park by a shared passion for horses, a sense of adventure and a willingness to accept the challenge of raising funds for the Irish charity, Bothar.
 Circumnavigating the volcano in a clockwise direction and covering distances of up to 30km each day, our route unfolded in one breathtaking vista after another.
-Each day afforded new obstacles to challenge both horses and riders; rocky ravines to descend, glacier-fed rivers to ford, loose volcanic shale to scramble up and some tricky navigation through boggy valley floors.
-There were plenty of opportunities too for some fast-paced riding, with long canters across soft undulating plains carpeted with violet gentians, pursuing herds of wild horses.
+Each day afforded new obstacles to challenge both horse and rider; rocky ravines to descend, glacier-fed rivers to ford, loose volcanic shale to scramble up and some tricky navigation through boggy valley floors.
+There were plenty of opportunities too for some fast-paced riding, with long canters across soft undulating plains carpeted with violet gentians, pursuing herds of feral horses.

 I have grateful and reverential respect for the horses I ride.
 They are mixed blood, local Criollo, Andalusian, Arab and Peruvian Paso, combining the best features of these breeds - stamina, agility and intelligence.

 Up here the air is rarefied and it takes several days for me to adjust; to overcome the exertion required for even minimal physical activity.
 But this does not prevent me from drinking in the wonders that abound.
 Tracing the slow soaring flight of a giant condor, delighting in the nighttime spectacle of dancing fire flies, or tickling trout in a glacial steam.